Fomes fomentarius: Habitat and distribution

-Fomes fomentarius has a circumboreal distribution, being found in both northern and southern Africa, throughout Asia and into eastern North America, and throughout Europe, and is frequently encountered.
+Fomes fomentarius has a circumboreal distribution as well as being found in both northern and southern Africa, throughout Asia and into eastern North America, and throughout Europe, and is frequently encountered.
 The optimal temperature for the species's growth is between 27 and 30 C and the maximum is between 34 and 38 C. F. fomentarius typically grows alone, but multiple fruit bodies can sometimes be found upon the same host trunk.
 The species most typically grows upon hardwoods.
 In northern areas, it is most common on birch, while, in the south, beech is more typical.
 In the Mediterranean, oak is the typical host.
 The species has also been known to grow upon maple, cherry, hickory, lime tree, poplar, willow, alder, hornbeam, sycamore, and even, exceptionally, softwoods, such as conifers.

 Ecology

-Though initially parasitic, F. fomentarius continues to grow upon fallen trees.

-Fomes fomentarius is a stem decay plant pathogen.
-The species' mycelium penetrates the wood of trees through damaged bark or broken branches, causing rot in the host.
-It can grow on the bark wound, or even directly onto the bark of older or dead trees.
-The decayed wood shows black lines in the lightly coloured decayed areas; these are known as pseudosclerotic layers or demarcation lines.
-The lines are caused by enzymes called phenoloxidases, converting either fungus or plant matter into melanin.
-The lines are not an absolute identifier, as they can also occur in plants infected by Kretzschmaria deusta and some Armillaria species.
-Despite beginning as a parasite, the species is able to survive for a time (hastening decomposition) on fallen or felled trees as a saprotrophic feeder, and typically lives there for years, until the log is completely destroyed.
-It is also capable of colonising and breaking down pollen grains, giving it a second food source which is particular high in nitrogen.
-Infected trees become very brittle, and cracks can occur in the affected tree due to wind.
-F. fomentarius is particularly adept at moving between cracks on the tree without interruption.
-However, in addition to the obviously infected damaged trees, F. fomentarius is known to be an endophyte, meaning that healthy trees which are not sporting F. fomentarius fruit bodies could still be infected.
+Fomes fomentarius is a stem-associated white-rot fungus that degrades both lignin and cellulose in hardwood tissues, resulting in pale, fibrous wood.
+Although long regarded primarily as a pathogen of living trees, its ecological strategy has been reassessed.
+The species has been described as apparently unable to colonise freshly wounded sapwood directly, instead requiring prior wood colonisation by other microorganisms.
+In experimental studies of European beech (Fagus sylvatica), the fungus was not recovered from freshly cut healthy wood, but was frequently isolated after incubation under drying conditions, suggesting the presence of latent mycelia within living stem tissues.
+In these studies, F. fomentarius was isolated predominantly from stem tissues rather than branches, corresponding to the typical position of basidiocarps on mature trees.
+Microscopic examination revealed fungal hyphae within xylem lumina following incubation, consistent with activation of previously quiescent thalli.

+These findings have led some authors to interpret F. fomentarius as adopting an endophytic phase during part of its life cycle, remaining latent within living trees and becoming actively saprotrophic as host tissues senesce or environmental conditions change.

+As with many wood-decay fungi, the distinction between parasitic colonisation of living tissue and saprotrophic decay of senescent or stressed wood may be gradual rather than discrete.

 The fruit bodies are perennial, surviving for up to thirty years.
 The strongest growth period is between early summer and autumn.
 The yearly growth always occurs on the bottom of the fungus, meaning that the lowest layer is the youngest.
 This occurs even if the host tree has been laid on the forest floor, which can happen because of the white rot induced by the fungus.
 This is a process known as positive gravitropism.
 Very large numbers of spores are produced, particularly in spring, with up to 887 million basidiospores an hour being produced by some fruit bodies.
 Spore production also takes place in autumn, though not nearly as heavily.
 The spores are released at comparatively low temperatures.
 In dry weather, the spores are visible as a white powder.